- Fully Accredited Associates Degree in Funeral Services

 What is the acceptance rate of FINE Mortuary College?

-The acceptance rate of FINE Mortuary College is 77%, which is equal to the state average of 77%.
+The acceptance rate of FINE Mortuary College is 77%, which is higher than the state average of 75%.

 What is FINE Mortuary College's ranking?

-FINE Mortuary College ranks among the top 20% of community college in Massachusetts for: Percent of students receiving financial aid and Highest completion rates.
+FINE Mortuary College ranks among the top 20% of community college in Massachusetts for: Highest completion rates.

 Recent Articles